Managing your finances is a very important part of your university life. Here you will find basic information on money matters in Japan.

 Student Office and off campus jobs through local recruiting papers and websites.

-Many students work on campus in the cafeteria, co-op shop, library and media center, and also as teaching assistants for courses.
-Others work off campus as English tutors or as employees in hotels, restaurants and shops.
-As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and a high demand for people who can work on weekends and vacation, which fits perfectly with your student life.
+Many graduate students work on campus as teaching assistants, proctors, and research assistants.
+Part-time jobs are also available in the cafeteria, co-op shop, library, and media center.
+Other students may work off campus as English tutors or as employees in hotels, restaurants, and shops.
+As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and there is a high demand for people who can work on weekends and vacation, which fits perfectly with your student life.

 Please note that availability of part-time work may vary.
 Additionally, while on-campus jobs may not require Japanese language ability, off-campus jobs often require at least a conversational level of Japanese.